-Investment in Insurance sector are of two Types:
+Investment in the Insurance sector is of two Types:

-- Life insurance sector, which consists of investment on the risk of life, for example, health insurance, pension plans, savings plan.
+- The life insurance sector, which consists of investment on the risk of life, for example, health insurance, pension plans, savings plan.

 - Non-life insurance sector which consists of investment over non-living items like property insurance, car insurance, bike insurance, insurance on natural calamity, gold insurance and even insurance of electronic items like a mobile phone.

 This multiple kind of investment plans are needed to be brought in the notice of the general public and have to create awareness regarding the benefits of taking up the insurance policies and this is done by the insurance broker.
 This insurance broker acts as an intermediate between the clients and insurance companies.
 They gain in-depth knowledge of the insurance market and the risk involving into investment and accordingly, they suggest the clients with best policies.
 The insurance broker provides expert advice regarding the terms and conditions of the policies and also give interesting information about the discounts on buying those policies.

 - General insurance intermediaries/brokers

 - Independent financial advisers (IFAs) for life insurance, investments, and pensions.

 - Retail insurance broker arranges policies for individuals and companies and deals directly with them.
 Policies for an individual includes travel, motor, pet cover, house.
 Policies for companies cover damage to property and business disruption.
 They also deal with employer’s liability and products liability insurance.

 - Commercial insurance brokers usually deal with complex and high-value insurance coverage like marine, aviation, oil, and gas.

 How are insurance brokers different from Agents: